Are your plants drying out in the July heat? Here are 5 tips to keep them healthy this month.

 Don’t worry too much

 If your plants are wilting, that doesn’t mean they are dying.
 Plants will wilt either because they need moisture or because it’s their coping mechanism to conserve moisture during the heat of day.
 If you look at the same plant at night that was wilted during the day, it may be back to normal.
 Resist the urge to overwater.
 To know if the plant really needs water, check the soil with a screwdriver probe.
-If the soil is dry 2” into the soil, it needs water.
+If the soil is dry 2 inches into the soil, it needs water.

 Mulch for moisture

-Make sure you have wood mulch or even grass clippings on the soil to retain moisture—the added benefit is that this will help control weeds.
+Make sure you have wood mulch or even grass clippings on the soil to retain moisture — the added benefit is that this will help control weeds.

-If you don’t already have a smart irrigation system, you can buy a timer to make sure your plants get the water they need while you’re gone.
+If you don’t already have an irrigation system, you can buy a timer to make sure your plants get the water they need while you’re gone.
 Drip irrigation is very useful for consistent moisture.
 Talk with a landscape professional about how to create a watering system that works for your landscape and can keep it properly watered while you’re away.

-Next time you walk by a storm drain in Vail, take a second look

-The storm drains public art project uses art from Colorado artists to educate locals and visitors about the literal connection between the storm drains and Gore Creek.